kachourim/sym/README.md

 ## Description

+A detailed explanation behind this work is available in the arXiv paper: https://arxiv.org/abs/2208.12504, which is based on [1,2].

-Based on [1,2], the provided script computes the scattering matrix for oblique wave propagation and the material parameter tensors (dipolar and quadrupolar responses) that correspond to the spatial symmetries of a metasurface made of a subwavelength periodic square lattice.
+The provided script computes the scattering matrix for oblique and normal wave propagation as well as the material parameter tensors (dipolar and quadrupolar responses) that correspond to the spatial symmetries of a metasurface made of a subwavelength periodic square lattice.

-The script works by specifying the list of symmetries that the metasurface unit cell possesses, those that are available are defined below
+The script works by specifying the list of symmetries that the metasurface unit cell possesses.
+Those that are available in the script are defined below

 ```
 1. px: symmetry along the x-axis